Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ## Since Version 01

-- Extended "Congestion Control" section with the detailed description of SRT packet pacing for both live streaming and file/message transmission cases.
+- Extended "Congestion Control" section with the detailed description of SRT packet pacing for both live streaming and file transmission cases.
 - Improved "Group Membership Extension" section.
 - Reworked "Security Consideration" section.
 - Added missing control packets: Drop Request, Peer Error, Congestion Warning.
-- Improved "Data Transmission Modes" section as well as added "Best Practices and Configuration Tips for Data Transmission via SRT" section describing the use cases of live streaming and file/message transmission via SRT.
+- Improved "Data Transmission Modes" section as well as added "Best Practices and Configuration Tips for Data Transmission via SRT" section describing the use cases of live streaming and file transmission via SRT.
 - Changed the workgroup from "MOPS" to "Network Working Group".
 - Changed the intended status of the document from "Standards Track" to "Informational".
 - Overall corrections throughout the document: fixed lists, punctuation, etc.